 - Through cookies: we use a variety of cookies to perform different functions, including to welcome you back when you return to the website, helping us to provide a better, faster, and safer browsing experience and tracking your usage of our websites.
 More information relating to cookies can be found here.

 In the course of your use of our websites, your application for membership, our provision of services and/or your involvement in a complaint/claim, we will obtain information about you.
 The types of information we collect depends the circumstances.
 Click more below to find out more about the types of information we collect in different circumstances.

 Website Users: If you use our websites, we will normally only collect your IP address, information collected by our cookies and information that you otherwise provide to us in making use of website functionality (e.g. contact forms).

-Potential or Actual Members: If you apply to us for membership, are a member or if you are not a member but we provide services to you, we collect the following information:
+Potential or Actual Members, applicants for grants and entrants to competitions: If you (i) apply to us for membership, are a member or if you are not a member but we provide services to you, or (ii) apply to us for a grant or enter a competition run by us, we may collect the following information:

 - your name, title, address, e-mail address, telephone and fax number(s)

 - information related to your occupation such as details of your specialty, professional practice, career history and/or research history

 - information required to apply for a grant or enter into a competition

 - details relating to any claims or complaints against you, including from claimants, complainants or co-defendants, witnesses, experts, lawyers or advisors

 - Special Category Information, as set out below